tbpaolini/Heartbound-Save-Editor/README.md

 Alternatively, you can instead just run the script `compile.sh` that will ask you which build you want to make and then clean the temporary files after it is finished.

-The Release and Debug builds are almost the same, with the difference that the latter includes debug symbols and display some additional messages on the terminal.
-It can be used with some debugging tool, like the `gdb` package, in order to debug the program line by line.
+The Release and Debug builds are almost the same, with the differences that the latter includes GTK Inspector (Menu: Help > Interactive debugging), debug symbols and display some additional messages on the terminal.
+This build can be used with some debugging tool, like the `gdb` package, in order to debug the program line by line.

 ## Contact
 You are welcome to leave comments and suggestions on [Discussions](https://github.com/tbpaolini/Heartbound-Save-Editor/discussions), to report bugs on [Issues](https://github.com/tbpaolini/Heartbound-Save-Editor/issues), and security matters on [Security](https://github.com/tbpaolini/Heartbound-Save-Editor/security).